dislasriv/CornerStore/README.md

 observer pattern, so to refactor this design, I would make every screen class an object of type Observable, but also observer since each screen would be watching other screens to look for updates.
-As of now, only the generic components that every screen shares are updated when the screen changes.

 Third, some of my GUI code is cluttered and hard to read.
-Specifically, the checkIfBuying method in the OptionsScreen class has complicated, verbose and nested calls to the ImageIcon constructor when I try to update my visual component with a new image, all in one line.
+Specifically, the checkIfBuying() method in the OptionsScreen class has complicated, verbose and nested calls to the ImageIcon constructor, all in one line.
+They run  when I try to update my visual component with a new image.
 This is very hard to understand without comments.
 To fix this specific issue I would refactor this process into its own well documented method with each step that my current one line solution makes being separate